saikotek/docs/pages/public_cloud/public_cloud_network_services/tutorials-02-secure-lb-external-certificat/guide.en-gb.md

 For the ‘Monitor Details’ section, we're going to click `No`{.action} as we won't be demonstrating this part in this guide.

 Now go to the section called `SSL Certificates`{.action} and select the certificate that was previously added to Openstack Barbican, [in this part](#preparingcertificate).
-You can click `Create L7 policy`{.action} button at the bottom of the window to create your configured Load Balancer.
+You can click `Create Listener`{.action} button at the bottom of the window to create your configured Load Balancer.

 ![listeners https ssl details](images/listenerhttpscreation4.png){.thumbnail}